le0pard/le0pard.github.io/src/content/blog/lego/l-scan-lego-scanner.md

 <img src="/assets/images/lego/interface.png" alt="interface" class="aligncenter" />

-Imagine you are standing deep inside a windowless concrete superstore.
-Your cellular connection is dropping bars faster than a bad DJ.
-If an application requires a round-trip network request to parse a code, it is already dead on arrival.
+Imagine standing deep inside a windowless concrete superstore where cellular connections drop packets constantly.
+If a web application requires a round-trip network request to parse a code, it is already dead on arrival.

-L-Scan is structurally engineered to be a standalone fortress of offline execution.
-The application relies on a modern front-end stack tailored for data permanence:
+The application is engineered for absolute local permanence and relies on a modern front-end stack tailored for offline-first reliability:

 - **Svelte 5 & Runes:** Powers a highly responsive, declarative user interface with minimal execution overhead.
 The reactive layer handles multi-device orientation changes and layout state machines cleanly using `$state` and `$derived` scopes.
 - **Service Workers:** Caches all script bundles, stylesheets, custom themes, and image templates locally on the client's device upon initial page visit.